EDO4351 Honours Project 1

 It is recognised that honours students need the opportunity to explore or investigate a topic of their own choosing in order to link more closely their professional interests or needs to their course of studies.
 Project units are designed to provide such an opportunity.
 Completion of an Honours strand within the Bachelor of Education provides a foundation in research which may lead students into postgraduate studies.

 Students will, under the guidance of a member of staff, pursue an in-depth study of a topic relevant to the field of education, and in particular to the focus of the student's major study area.
 Students who have completed the research methodology course will build upon their research proposal.
-Other students will undertake an embedded module on action research methodologies prior to commencing their action research project.
 Honour students completing this course will complete a research project and provide a final report following submission guidelines for honours.
 NOTE: Minimum enrolment numbers apply to this offering.
-Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the EXT or WEB offering and advised of this change before semester commences.
+Should enrolments not reach the minimum number required for on-campus study, students may be transferred to ONLINE offering and advised of this change before semester commences.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

-- demonstrate the ability to plan, gather and analyse data, and report on an investigation focused on an issue or topic of significance in the field of education.
-(Paper/Report)
+- demonstrate the ability to plan an investigation focused on an issue or topic of significance in the field of education.
+(Honours project proposal)

 |1.||The topic of the project will be developed in collaboration with an academic supervisor approved and appointed by the course examiner||100.00|